Alert

 The current EU legal framework does not specifically address the cybersecurity of non-embedded software, even though cyberattacks are increasingly exploiting vulnerabilities in these products, leading to significant societal and economic costs.

-To ensure the proper functioning of the internal market, the European Council identified two main objectives.
+The European Council identified two main objectives.
 First, there is a need to create conditions for the development of secure products with digital elements by reducing vulnerabilities in hardware and software and ensuring that manufacturers prioritize security throughout the product’s life cycle.
 Additionally, conditions must be established to empower users to take cybersecurity into account when selecting and using products with digital elements.

-Additional objectives included the following:
+The other objectives identified by the European Council included the following:

 • The guarantee of a coherent cybersecurity framework that simplifies compliance for hardware and software producers